Why Didn’t My Dispute Work?

 Talk to the Creditor

-The next thing to do is talk directly to the creditor that has reported incorrect information.
+The next thing to do is talk directly to the creditor who has reported incorrect information.
 Let them know why you believe the information is incorrect and see if they’ll agree to remove it.
 If they aren’t willing to look into the problem, ask for a supervisor or escalate your concern even higher up in the company.

 Adding a Statement to Your Credit Report